viet34tqc/notebook/interview.md

 <https://www.youtube.com/watch?v=za2FZ8QCE18&ab_channel=FrontStart>

 React uses Virtual DOM because of perfomance
 The Virtual DOM in React is in fact a tree of React Elements, or objects, which is the results of calling `React.createElement`.
-Creating a few hundred or thousands of JS objects is faster and cheaper than writing directly to the DOM.
+React identifies the exact modified elements by comparing the current Virtual DOM snapshot with the previous one, so it updates only the necessary objects rather than creating a new DOM every time.

 ## Redux and React Context